- Organization Modeling in Orchestrator

 - On the Define Properties tab, populate the following fields:

-The name of the user under which the Robot runs.
+The name of the account under which the Robot runs.

 Password and Confirm Password

-Type the password that belongs to the user under which the Robot runs.
+Type the password that belongs to the account under which the Robot runs.

 Customize Account Name Toggle